 Even though it is important to ensure that the soil retains enough water, this does not mean that you should use a lot of water-retentive materials.

 Bonsai soil must drain well and should be porous enough to allow oxygen to pass through the roots.
 If the water is held in the soil, it will suffocate your tree’s roots and eventually kill your Bonsai.

-if your potting mix contains too much water-retaining materials, it can cause problems to the tree.
+if your potting mix contains too many water-retaining materials, it can cause problems for the tree.
 Make sure you use a good mix of both water-retentive and aerating materials.

 Using Too Much Water Draining Materials

-In some cases, people use too much water draining ingredients such as gravel or pumice which results in the soil drying out too quickly.
+In some cases, people use too many water-draining ingredients such as gravel or pumice which results in the soil drying out too quickly.